Charter for Diversity Commission of

 Ad hoc committees will be created and maintained as deemed necessary by the commission.

-The Commission will have at least two regular meetings a semester.
+The Commission will have at least two regular meetings each semester; fall, spring, and summer terms.

 Rules of Order